strimzi/strimzi.github.io/_posts/2023-01-22-auto-restarting-connectors.md

             sha512sum: 1d59ede165c0d547e3217d20fd40d7f67ed820c78fc9b5551a3cea53c5928479dc8f5ddf8806d1775e9080bac6a59d044456402c375ae5393f67b96171df7caf
 ```

-When the Kafka Connect cluster is running, we create the connector.
+When the Kafka Connect cluster is ready, we create the connector.
+The Echo Sink connector has a special option `fail.task.after.records` which makes the connector tasks fail after receiving a pre-configured amount of messages.
+We will use this option to demonstrate the auto-restart feature.
-Notice, that we enabled the auto-restart feature and configured the connector to have its task fail after receiving 5 messages.
+We enable the auto-restart feature and configure the connector to have its task fail after receiving 5 messages.

 ```yaml
 apiVersion: kafka.strimzi.io/v1beta2